mdoege/PySynth/README.md

 * multi_wave.py: polyphonic wavetable synthesizer with 12-note polyphony by default
 * midi_synth.py: simple monophonic additive synthesizer

+The helper script midi_play.py can be used to play back a MIDI file to these synthesizers.

-Multi_synth.py and midi_synth.py use three sine waves like PySynth A and an exponential decay like PySynth B, so they sound very similar to PySynth A and B.
+Multi_synth.py and midi_synth.py produce a piano-like timbre using three sine waves like PySynth A and an exponential decay like PySynth B, so they sound very similar to PySynth A and B. Multi_wave.py on the other hand loads a wavetable with a guitar-like sound by default.

-There is also a helper script, midi_play.py, which can be used to send a MIDI file to these synthesizers.
+### Wavetables

-There are also some other wavetables for multi_wave.py in the <tt>wavetables</tt> directory.
+The <tt>wavetables</tt> directory contains some other wavetables for multi_wave.py.
 They can be loaded by uncommenting their respective lines in multi_wave.py.
 The scripts make_wavetable.py and pluck_filter.py are examples for how to create wavetables with 32 waveforms (256 samples each).

+It is also possible to convert wavetables from other synthesizers.
+Often these are in 32-bit floating point format, so they need to be exported as 16-bit integer WAVs in Audacity.
+The number of samples per waveform needs to be set in multi_wave.py.
+Also, the volume should be set low enough so that multi_wave.py does not crash even when many notes are playing simultaneously.

+### Audio problems

 If you hear crackling audio from these scripts, you might want to